 INCIDENT COMMAND VEHICLE- Cost \$23,872, quantity: 1.
-(In the process of being decommissioned in 2025) The Incident Command Vehicle is a 1998 GMC G3500 cargo box truck.
+The Incident Command Vehicle is a 1998 GMC G3500 cargo box truck.
 The Incident Command Vehicle is the incident command post for Search and Rescue deployments and other critical incidents that require a command post in the field.
 It allows for mission planning of locations that need to be searched and an ability to print out documents to give to the searchers.
 It allows for a joint command among all agencies involved in search efforts.